Oscarhoop/Hospitalmanagement/docs/MPESA_INTEGRATION.md

 `backend/config/mpesa_config.php` is now safe to keep in git because it no longer stores raw credentials, but ensure `.env`/secret files remain private.

+### Render / Docker deployment note

+- Set `DB_PATH` environment variable to a writable location (defaults to `backend/data/database.sqlite`).
+- Our Dockerfile now runs `php backend/init_db.php` on boot, so the file is created automatically; data resets on each deploy unless you attach a persistent disk or external DB.

 ---

 ## Support & Resources